 Nachtisch- My Favorite Way to End the Meal

-In our house Nachtisch was almost as important (at least for kids) as Abendessen (Dinner) and warmes Mittagsessen (warm Midday Meal in Germany).
+In our house, Nachtisch was almost as crucial as Abendessen, Dinner, and warmes Mittagsessen, a warm Midday Meal in Germany.
+At least it was for us kids.
 What is Nachtisch?
-Nachtisch means “after table”, so Nachtisch, is dessert!
-(Not to be confused with Nachttisch… the bedside table).
-Our world seems so focused on reducing calories or doing away with treats, so it might…
+Nachtisch means “after table”, so Nachtisch is dessert!
+(Not to be confused with Nachttisch, the bedside table.)
+Our world seems so focused on reducing calories or eliminating treats, so…

 German Literature Classics made Easy- Klassiker für Kinder